-Notes: I have seen about two dozen of these snakes, about 20 of them in the wild – usually forest.
+Notes: I have seen about two dozen of these snakes in the wild – usually forest bordering the sea.
 They are very fast on the ground, and I have never seen them climb trees, but I have seen them easily climb the sides of large limestone cliffs, poking their heads into holes to see what they might find to eat.
-These snakes are sometimes mistaken for the king cobra (Ophiophagus hannah) as they are about the same size, general shape, and they even have some banding that can be mistaken for the king cobras.
+These snakes are sometimes mistaken for the king cobra (Ophiophagus hannah) as they are about the same size, general shape and tails, and they even have some banding that can be mistaken for the king cobras.
 These snakes are active throughout the daylight hours and are best caught by tailing them while they are going through brush so they cannot twist around and bite you as they strike.
 These snakes are one of the few species in Thailand that can hiss when aggravated.
-Today on the trail up a mountain in the Nong Talay subdistrict of Tub Kaak in Krabi, I caught a 1.5 m specimen and he hissed repeatedly as I tailed him and he tried to twist through the small bushes to get away.
+Today on the trail up a mountain in the Nong Talay subdistrict of Tub Kaak in Krabi, I found and briefly caught a 1.5 m specimen and he hissed repeatedly as I tailed him and he tried to twist through the small bushes to get away.
 Other snakes that make noises with their mouths are: Burmese pythons, King cobras, Monocled cobras, spitting cobras of both types (equatorial and siamese), and the Russell’s viper (Chain viper).

 This rat snake at maximum gets to be nearly 4 meters long.
 The images here are of an almost 3 meter specimen from southern Thailand.
 Keeled rat snakes have a big bite and a big reach when striking, so be careful!
 The teeth and jaws on this large rat snake are very strong and they can leave wicked scars.

 Species: carinatus or carinata

 Binomial name: Ptyas carinata